candyandy951/ae-awards-show-maker/README.md

 # Overview
 ## How it Works:
-This script is specifically designed for **After Effects**, there's no telling what horrors lie ahead for you if you attempt to run this script in a different application (aside from it generally just not working of course).
+This script is specifically designed for **After Effects**, there's no telling what horrors lie ahead for you if you attempt to run it in a different application (aside from it generally just not working of course).

 As described above, this script is meant to help automate the process of creating an "awards show" style slideshow inside of After Effects.
 The script expects the user to design their own template slide with whatever animations or assets they deem necessary.
 Then when the user runs the script, it will duplicate that template comp and update the photo and/or text within to match the awards show data the user provides.